Mays hits his 512th career HR to break Ott’s NL record

 “It was a really easy pitch for him to hit,” said Osteen.
 “But I’m not trying to take anything away from him.
 He reached a really great milestone.”

-Kevin Stiner was the spring 2011 Public Relations intern for the National Baseball Hall of Fame and Museum
+Kevin Stiner was a Public Relations intern for the National Baseball Hall of Fame and Museum